Which Accommodation Option is right for you?

 Please consider the following questions/suggestions when choosing a place to live

-Make sure there is an affordable form of heating for the cold winter months.
+- Make sure there is an affordable form of air conditioning for the hot summer months.

 Where to live?